Watch: Anti-mandate protesters disparage iwi, laugh at haka after beach standoff

 A group of anti-mandate protesters have been caught on camera disparaging an Auckland iwi and laughing at a haka after being moved on from Ōrākei's Ōkahu Bay beach.

-In footage uploaded to Facebook, the protesters are seen arguing with an Ngāti Whātua Ōrākei Trust official who asks them to relocate elsewhere on Saturday evening.
+In footage uploaded to Facebook, the protesters are seen arguing with a Ngāti Whātua Ōrākei Trust official who asks them to relocate elsewhere on Saturday evening.

 Another woman who appears to be a protest organiser remonstrates with the official, saying, "the view you guys have of us is not what we are - it's very sad".